ish1301/assignment-project/README.md

 python manage.py test app.tests
 ```

+## Monitoring Celery Events

+Navigate to docker image on your DockerDesktop and view logs for container `celery_broker`, In AWS deployment all these logs will go to CloudWatch

 ## Source Code Formatting

 Source code formatting is part of GitHub workflow approval, but you can manually run this with below commands.